soft-eng-practicum/ggcmaps/CONTRIBUTING.md

 #### Table of Contents

 [What should I know before I get started?](#what-should-i-know-before-i-get-started)
+  * Install grunt globally and then change your working directory to the filepath of the project and run npm i
   * [Using Docker](https://github.com/ggcmaps/ggcmaps.github.io#docker.md)
   * [Developer Dependencies](#developer-dependencies)
   * [Getting Started Grunt](#setting-up-grunt)